Steinbeck-Lab/ChemIcal-DatasEt-comparatoR/README.md

 # Comparison of datasets

-This repository contains a Jupyter Notebook that can be used to compare SDFiles with each other and create visuale output from the comparison.
+This repository contains a Jupyter Notebook that can be used to compare SDFiles with each other and create visual output from the comparison.

 ## Set-up